marcoxmusumeci/ClooFit-app/README.md

 # Cloofit

-Cloofit is an innovative app that, based on the user's characteristics, performs a color analysis test and generates outfit suggestions that best suit the user's colors.
+Cloofit is an innovative app that performs a color analysis test based on the user's characteristics to generate outfit suggestions that best suit the user's colors.
 The app creates a personalized color palette and combines clothes to offer the best options, which the user can save if desired.

 ## Table of Contents